stelzinga/MF/Management_Framework.md

 This note assumes a Manager is male.
 Not so much because Managers are, or should be, male.
 It is more to keep language concise.
 Instead of constantly writing his/her, him/her, he/she, only the shortest version is used: his, him and he.
 ________________________________________
 ## Non-Managers
-This note assumes that the the principles applicable to a Manager, are applicable to any Staff in a Venture.
-However, Manager level employees, are more likely to have an opportunity to apply the concepts mentioned in this note.
+This note assumes that the the principles applicable to a Manager are applicable to any Staff in a Venture.
+However, Manager-level employees, are more likely to have an opportunity to apply the concepts mentioned in this note.
 ________________________________________
 ## Reliability of Content
 The content of the Framework (both this note, as well as the note "Management Framework - Appendix}" is borne from two aspects: experience and research.
 Not all aspects discussed have had the merit of a well rounded experience or application of the theory.
 Which aspect of the Management Framework has or has not had that exposure is not explicitly mentioned.
 In addition, given that Management is both a topic of academic research, but also, if not more, an experience based topic, it is quite possible certain concepts written in these notes, are part of academic research, without that academic research having been cited, simply because it was not read by the author.
 If such research is available, the reader is asked to notify the author, such that the latter can review the research and integrate it in the framework if that were to be deemed relevant.